tomszir/rtu-calendar-scraper/README.md

 # RTU Calendar Scraper

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Exports timetable data from [RTU Nodarbibas](https://nodarbibas.rtu.lv) to `.ical` and `.csv` formats for importing into calendar apps.

 The `.csv` is only supported on Google Calendar, while `.ical` is supported by most calendar apps, including Outlook.

-Currently only exports events until January - semester selection may be added later.

 ## Usage

 > Tested on:
 >
 > -   Python version 3.10.2 and Windows 10
 > -   MacOS X 12 Monterey and Python 3.10.7
 > -   Ubuntu 22.04 and Python 3.10.7

 ### 1. Install Python:

-Any system with Python 3.10 or newer should be compatible!
+Any system with Python 3.10 or newer should be compatible.

 **Windows**